Skip to main content

 Find us on: Instagram | Facebook

-Queer and Trans in Public Policy (QTiPP, for short) is a group for those connected to the University of Maryland who are interested in the intersection of the field of public policy, and the LGBTQIAP+/queer communities.
+Queer Policy Terps is a group for those connected to the University of Maryland who are interested in the intersection of the field of public policy, and the LGBTQIAP+/queer communities.
 Undergraduate and graduate students, including but not limited to those in the School, as well as alumni, are welcome!
 Our goals include holding discussions about current events; creating a network of LGBTQ+/queer students and professionals working in the fields of public policy; organizing panels, guest lectures, and other networking events; and anything else that furthers our goals as we decide going forward.
 We are always excited to collaborate with other groups, both in and outside of the School.
 Also, allies are absolutely welcome!
+Interested students please email about participation and executive leadership opportunities.

 Contact: jmckay8@terpmail.umd.edu